CpS209-Team1/project-repo/README.md

 # Description
 This is a project with the goal of developing a top-down style survival game.
-This will be implemented using WPF in Visual Studio.
+This will be implemented using a C#, WPF project in Visual Studio.